 September 6, 2016.
 ACET appeal to the USPTO on it’s constructive denial of ACET's first FOIA Request.
 [FOIA Appeal on F-16-215].

 June-10-2016.
 ACET’s USPTO FOIA Request on derivation of paperwork burden estimates of ICR on Patent Processing (Updating), OMB Control No. 0651-0031.
 [FOIA Request No. F-16-215].

 Sensitive Applications Warning System (SAWS)

 7-18-2018.
-The SAWS program disproportionately targeted individual and small entity inventors
+The SAWS disproportionately targeted individual and small entity inventors

 Class Action. eVideo Owners et al. v.
 U.S., Federal Court of Claims, Case No. 15-413-LKG.
-The suit names eVideo as the lead plaintiff in a class of (yet unknown) applicants whose patent applications were flagged under the SAWS program. eVideo’s video on-demand technology is covered by two patent applications that have been languishing in the USPTO for over 13 years.
-The suit seeks damages in USPTO fees and prosecution costs in applications after they were designated under the SAWS program.
+The suit names eVideo as the lead plaintiff in a class of (yet unknown) applicants whose patent applications were flagged under the SAWS. eVideo’s video on-demand technology is covered by two patent applications that have been languishing in the USPTO for over 13 years.
+The suit seeks damages in USPTO fees and prosecution costs in applications after they were designated under the SAWS.
 See details.

 Intellectual Ventures I LLC("IV") Action under the Patent Act and the Administrative Procedures Act against the USPTO.
 IV alleged that its patent application was repeatedly rejected including on appeal because it was flagged under the SAWS program.
 It provided testimony from former Commissioner for Patents Jon Doll on his part in managing the SAWS.
 See details.